-- These plants are not toxic, but some people and animals experience negative reactions after ingesting pieces of the flowers, stems, or leaves.
+- These plants are not toxic, but some people and animals experience negative reactions after ingesting pieces of flowers, stems, or leaves.

 - Mild irritation may be due to an allergy, but this is rarely severe.

-Suggested Uses For Tillandsia Xerographica
+Suggested Uses For Xerographica Tillandsia